Gasoline Alley by Jim Scancarelli for October 06, 2011

 4. Missing large

-Uncle Mordy almost 13 years ago
+Uncle Mordy about 13 years ago

 http://catalog.usmint.gov/webapp/wcs/stores/servlet/CategoryDisplay?langId=-1&storeId=10001&catalogId=10001&identifier=4010